thiago-paim/weather-service/README.md

 * In case you want to stop all the tasks, you can purge the tasks queue:

     ```bash
-    docker exec -it celery celery -A weather_service purge
+    docker exec -it weather-service-celery-1 celery -A weather_service purge
     ```